-Testicular self-examination is an examination of the testicles
+Testicular self-exam is an examination of the testicles

-Perform this test during or after a shower.
+You can do this test during or after a shower.
 This way, the scrotal skin is warm and relaxed.
-It's best to do the test while standing.
+It is best to do the test while standing.

-A testicular self-exam is done to check for testicular cancer
+A testicular self-exam may be done to check for testicular cancer

-Normal testicles contain blood vessels and other structures that can make the exam confusing.
-If you notice any lumps or changes in your testicle, you need to contact your health care provider, even if you don't regularly perform self-exams.
+Testicles have blood vessels and other structures that can make the exam confusing.
+If you notice any lumps or changes in a testicle, contact your health care provider right away.

-You may perform a testicular self-exam every month if you have any of the following risk factors:
+Doctors may recommend that you do a testicular self-exam every month if you have any of the following risk factors:

 Each testicle should feel firm, but not rock hard.
 One testicle may be lower or slightly larger than the other.

-Always ask your health care provider if you have any doubts or questions.
+Talk to your health care provider if you have questions.

-If you find a small, hard lump (like a pea), have an enlarged testicle, or notice any other concerning differences, see your health care provider as soon as you can.
+If you find a small, hard lump (like a pea), have an enlarged testicle, or notice any other differences that do not seem normal, see your health care provider right away.

 Call your health care provider if:

-- You can't find one or both testicles -- the testicles may not have descended properly in the scrotum
+- You cannot find one or both testicles -- the testicles may not have descended properly in the scrotum

-- There is a soft collection of thin tubes above the testicle -- it may be a collection of widened veins (varicocele
+- There is a soft collection of thin tubes above the testicle -- this may be a collection of widened veins (varicocele

-- You have pain or swelling in the scrotum -- it may be an infection or a fluid-filled sac (hydrocele
+- You have pain or swelling in the scrotum -- this may be an infection or a fluid-filled sac (hydrocele

 ) causing a blockage of blood flow to the area

 Sudden, severe (acute) pain in the scrotum or testicle that lasts for more than a few minutes is an emergency.
-If you have this type of pain, seek immediate medical attention.
+If you have this type of pain, seek medical attention right away.

-A lump on the testicle is often the first sign of testicular cancer.
-If you find a lump, see a health care provider immediately.
-Keep in mind that some cases of testicular cancer do not show symptoms until they reach an advanced stage, and most testicular cancers are very treatable.
+A lump in the testicle is often the first sign of testicular cancer.
+If you find a lump, see a health care provider right away.
+Most testicular cancers are very treatable.
+Keep in mind that some cases of testicular cancer do not show symptoms until they reach an advanced stage.

-Linda J. Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington, School of Medicine; Louis S. Liou, MD, PhD, Chief of Urology, Cambridge Health Alliance, Visiting Assistant Professor of Surgery, Harvard Medical School.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Louis S. Liou, MD, PhD, Chief of Urology, Cambridge Health Alliance, Visiting Assistant Professor of Surgery, Harvard Medical School.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.